 10. Interviews go quickly.
 Choose your questions wisely

 You only have a few minutes to gather crucial information on your applicant.
 It's not easy.
 And hiring the wrong person can be eye-wateringly costly.
 Bottom line?
 It's imperative that you ask the right questions.

 Replace yes/no questions with open-ended alternatives that allow your candidate to answer thoroughly.
 Ask follow-ups that push past pre-prepared answers and force your candidate to think decisively on demand.

 You can even throw in a curveball - but our advice would be to go easy on the weirdness.

 If you were a pizza deliveryman, how would you benefit from scissors?

 You're a new addition to the crayon box.
 What colour would you be and why?

 Come on.
 Look for actual evidence of your candidate's abilities.
 Evidence that your candidate is a good fit for your team.
 Evidence that their enthusiasm for your company is authentic.
 Finally - and importantly - check with your legal department about the legality of your questions.
-There are some absolute no-goes.
-(We can help if you are unsure.)
+There are some absolute no-goes (our specialists can help if you are unsure).